Dell Comics

 Dell Comics was the comic book publishing arm of Dell Publishing, which got its start in pulp magazines.
-It published comics from 1929 to 1974.
+It published comics from 1929 to 1973.
 At its peak, it was the most prominent and successful American company in the medium.
-In 1953 Dell claimed to be the world's largest comics publisher, selling 26 million copies each month.
+In 1953, Dell claimed to be the world's largest comics publisher, selling 26 million copies each month.

 History

 Origins

 Its first title was The Funnies (1929), described by the Library of Congress as "a short-lived newspaper tabloid insert" rather than a comic book.
 Comics historian Ron Goulart describes the 16-page, four-color, newsprint periodical as "more a Sunday comic section without the rest of the newspaper than a true comic book.
 But it did offer all original material and was sold on newsstands".
 It ran 36 weekly issues, published Saturdays from January 16, 1929, to October 16, 1930.
 The cover price rose from 10¢ to 30¢ with issue #3.
 This was reduced to a nickel from issue #22 to the end.

 In 1933, Dell collaborated with Eastern Color Printing to publish the 36-page Famous Funnies: A Carnival of Comics, considered by historians the first true American comic book; Goulart, for example, calls it "the cornerstone for one of the most lucrative branches of magazine publishing".
 It was distributed through the Woolworth's department store chain, though it is unclear whether it was sold or given away; the cover displays no price, but Goulart refers, either metaphorically or literally, to the publisher "sticking a ten-cent pricetag [sic] on the comic books".

 In early 1934, Dell published the single-issue Famous Funnies: Series 1, also printed by Eastern Color.
 Unlike its predecessor, it was intended from the start to be sold rather than given away.

+In 1936, the company partnered with McClure Syndicate in which Dell would finance and distribute publications that McClure would produce and edit on behalf of then-company executive Max Gaines and editor Sheldon Mayer.
+Among the titles Gaines oversaw were The Comics, Popular Comics and The Funnies.
+Gaines would leave McClure, and by extension, Dell in 1939, in order to set up All-American Publications with a distribution/partnership agreement at DC.